nehamishra2globallogic/oaicorebasic/charts/oai-5g-core/oai-udm/README.md

 # Helm Chart for OAI Unified Data Management (UDM)

-The helm-charts are tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
+The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
 There are no special resource requirements for AMF.

 ## Introduction

 OAI-UDM follows 3GPP release 16, more information about the feature set can be found on [UDMs WiKi page](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-udm/-/wikis/home).
 The source code be downloaded from [GitLab](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-udm)

 OAI [Jenkins Platform](https://jenkins-oai.eurecom.fr/job/OAI-CN5G-UDM/) publishes every `develop` and `master` branch image of OAI-UDM on [docker-hub](https://hub.docker.com/r/oaisoftwarealliance/oai-udm) with tag `develop` and `latest` respectively.
-Apart from that you can find tags for every release `VX.X.X`
+Apart from that you can find tags for every release `VX.X.X`.
+We only publish Ubuntu 18.04/20.04/22.04 images.
+We do not publish RedHat/UBI images.
+These images you have to build from the source code on your RedHat systems or Openshift Platform.
+You can follow this [tutorial](../../../openshift/README.md) for that.

-The helm charts of OAI-UDM creates multiples Kubernetes resources,
+The helm chart of OAI-UDM creates multiples Kubernetes resources,

 1. Service
 2. Role Base Access Control (RBAC) (role and role bindings)
 3. Deployment
 4. Configmap
 5. Service account
-6. Network-attachment-defination (Optional only when multus is used)

 The directory structure